City of Sacramento

 The following duties are typical for this classification.
 Incumbents may not perform all the listed duties and/or may be required to perform related duties as needed:

-- Provides City officials, department managers, and employees with appropriate information, technical assistance, and recommendations regarding a wide variety of labor and personnel management issues; analyzes, interprets, and explains provisions of labor agreements, labor law, and City policies/procedures regarding labor relations issues; coordinates related actions and outcomes with all involved parties as required.
+- Assists in providing City officials, department managers, and employees with appropriate information, technical assistance, and recommendations regarding a variety of labor and personnel management issues; analyzes, interprets, and explains provisions of labor agreements, labor law, and City policies/procedures regarding labor relations issues; coordinates related actions and outcomes with all involved parties as required.

-- Helps assure consistent and uniform application of the disciplinary process Citywide when required; advises department managers and supervisors regarding their options and recommends an appropriate course of action; conducts and participates in fact-finding investigations; evaluates evidence; assists managers in implementing disciplinary actions where needed.
+- Assists in assuring consistent and uniform application of the disciplinary process Citywide when required; advises department managers and supervisors regarding their options and recommends an appropriate course of action; and participates in fact-finding investigations; evaluates evidence; assists managers in implementing disciplinary actions where needed.

-- Participates in the meet-and-confer process, either during the contract labor negotiation process and/or on individual matters; meets with department managers prior to bargaining sessions in order to identify management concerns and possible proposals; analyzes the impacts and costs of proposals and makes recommendations for City positions; serves as Chief Negotiator at the bargaining table for a specific bargaining session, unit, or other meeting; informs the Labor Relations Manager, Director of Human Resources, City Manager, City Council, and others on the status of the bargaining process as needed.
+- Participates and assists in the meet-and-confer process, either during the contract labor negotiation process and/or on individual matters; meets with department managers in order to identify management concerns and possible resolutions; analyzes the impacts and costs of proposals and assists with making recommendations for City positions.

-- Advises and may represent department managers regarding labor grievances and arbitration cases; investigates issues and proposes remedies; may render decisions on behalf of City management as a Step III grievance officer; develops and conducts training programs for managers, supervisors, and others regarding labor relations issues; recommends the development of labor relations and/or human resources policies and procedures.
+- Assists in the grievance and arbitration process and/or assists in advising and representing the department managers regarding grievances; assists in investigating issues and developing remedies; may develop and conduct training programs for managers, supervisors, and others regarding labor relations issues; participates in the development of labor relations and/or human resources policies and procedures.

-- Participates on committees, boards, and/or task forces, if assigned; attends meetings, conferences, and workshops as assigned; may represent the City’s position in front of various boards, commissions, and individuals; prepares complex narrative and statistical reports, correspondence, and other documents; may make presentations to City officials and others; performs special projects.
+- May participate on committees, boards, and/or task forces, if assigned; attends meetings, conferences, and workshops as assigned; may represent the City’s position in front of various boards, commissions, and individuals.

 - Provides exceptional customer service to those contacted in the course of work.